Identifying Search Terms for Your Literature Review

 Document your final search strategy clearly and thoroughly.
 Consider documenting your strategy in:

-In addition, save your searches within databases to support reproducibility and future updates.
+In addition to your search log, save your searches within each database you have used to enable reproducibility and future updates.

 Beyond format, documentation should also include: